Waste Disposal

 One of the first things a new homeowner seeks to discover is the day and time of garbage pickup.
 Nobody wants their trash hanging around longer than necessary.
-In recent years, though, garbage disposal has become a major issue, so you’ll need to know far more than just when the garbage truck goes by.
-Many municipalities limit the number of trash cans or garbage bags a household can put out each week, and certain items require special disposal protocol and facilities.
+In recent years, though, garbage disposal has become a major issue, so you'll need to know far more than just when the garbage truck goes by.
+Many municipalities limit the number of trash cans or garbage bags a household can put out each week, and certain items require special disposal protocols and facilities.
+Let's look at how you can deal with waste disposal.

 Solid Waste Disposal

 Most household waste is solid waste of some sort.
-This includes biodegradable waste such as foodstuffs, recyclable waste such as cans and papers, and hazardous waste such as light bulbs and medications.
-In an effort to save landfill space and conserve resources, many municipalities now encourage homeowners to compost biodegradable waste and separate recyclables from garbage.
+This includes biodegradable waste such as foodstuffs, recyclable waste such as cans and papers and hazardous waste such as light bulbs and medications.
+To save landfill space and conserve resources, many municipalities now encourage homeowners to compost biodegradable waste and separate recyclables from garbage.
 Recycling is generally collected by the municipality in much the same way as waste, but collection may take place separately.

 Some municipalities also make provisions for hazardous waste materials, but disposal may be the responsibility of the homeowner.
 The same holds for larger items such as furniture and toys.
 If you have such items to dispose of, call your municipality first to see what the guidelines and provisions are.
 If they won’t handle waste, they can usually at least refer you to a company that will.
 If they can’t, check the Internet or Yellow Pages for waste disposal services.

-Don’t forget that furniture and toys may be donated to a number of charitable organizations, many of which will pick the items up from you.
-Of course, the items have to be in fairly good condition, but in many cases, the adage holds true: “one person’s trash is another’s treasure.”
+Don't forget that furniture and toys may be donated to several charitable organizations, many of which will pick the items up from you.
+Of course, the items have to be in fairly good condition, but in many cases, the adage holds: "One person's trash is another's treasure."

 Hazardous Waste Disposal